PataphysicalSociety/soupault.app/site/blog/soupault-3.1.0-release.md

 end
 ```

-The catch is that if there's a hole in the keys, it will stop the iteration early.
-Funnily enough, it's not a solved problem in the
+The catch is that if there’s a hole in the keys, it will stop the iteration early.
+Funnily enough, it’s not a solved problem in the
 modern Lua versions either!

 ```lua